 If your cancer is diagnosed early enough, you might only need to have surgery to remove the affected ovary and the connected fallopian tube.

 If you have more advanced cancer, you might need more extensive surgery, but your doctors will talk this through with you.

 Chemotherapy can also be used before and after surgery to target cancerous cells and reduce the risk of cancer coming back.

-Treatment for ovarian cancer can mean that getting pregnant might be harder or not possible.
+Fertility means the ability to have children.
+Treatment for ovarian cancer can mean that your fertility could be affected, this means that getting pregnant might be harder or not possible.
 That can be really tough to face.
-However, there are often things you can do to increase your chances of having a family in the future – your treatment team will be happy to talk to you about this.
+However, there are often things you can do to increase your chances of having a family in the future, such as egg preservation.
+If your fertility hasn’t been mentioned your treatment team will be happy to talk to you about this and answer any questions.
 Find our more in our section on fertility.

 PIF TICK accredited information